-The Employer may increase an employee's step within the salary range to address issues related to recruitment, retention or other business needs.
+During the life of the Agreement The Employer may, at any time, increase an employee's step within the salary range to address issues related to recruitment, retention or other business needs.
 Such an increase may not result in a salary greater than the range maximum.